johnsonjh/fl256/README.md

   remove all references to the **_OX153MkI_**.
 In this case, you are bound **ONLY** by the terms of the **_The fl256 License_** license.
-While it is recommended that the new projects are renamed, to avoid any user confusion, the creation of derivitative works bear no actual legal requirement or contractual stipulation that could force the renaming or rebranding of derivitative works.
+While it is recommended that the new projects are renamed, to avoid any user confusion, the creation of derivative works bear no actual moral or legal requirements or contractual stipulations that could force the renaming or re-branding of derivative works.

 ## Contributing